The Ultimate Guide to Driving The Alpine Loop

 • Uphill traffic has the right of way, but use common sense.
 If you pass a convenient pullout when there’s a car coming, pull off and wait even if you have the right of way.

 • If you’re traveling in a group, use hand signals to let other cars know how many more cars are behind you.
+Group vehicle size should be no larger than twelve.
+If traveling in a group of more than twelve vehicles, you should split up and give time and distance between your groups.

 • For the easiest terrain, drive the Loop clockwise from Lake City or Silverton.
 That means you’ll climb the hardest part of the Loop, the switchbacks on Engineer Pass, instead of going down them, and you won’t be on the outside of the road during its steepest drop-offs.